mjhoffm2/ReactTrainingTutorial/Part-4-%2D-Improving-the-Development-Experience.md

 ### Setup

 Setting this up is very simple.
-All we should need to do is go to `boot-client.tsx` and wrap the part we want to hot reload in an `<AppContainer />` element.
+All we should need to do is go to `boot-client.tsx` and wrap the part we want to hot reload in an `<AppContainer />` element from react-hot-loader, and update some configuration.
 However, after messing with this for a while I could not get this to preserve any component state.
 Anyway, as of `react-hot-loader` v4, it is recommended to use the new `hot(module)( ... )` api instead of the `<AppContainer />` component, which requires much less configuration.

 First, we go to the root component that we want to hot-reload, in this case the `Routes` component in `routes.tsx`, and we wrap the export in a `hot(module)( ... );` call.